 Data Entry.
 Beware of any company that charges you a fee, unless they are a proven reputable business.

 Craft and Electronic Assembly.
 Legitimate wahm jobs in this field are hard to find.
-The scammers will require you to pay them between $10 and $200 for a "test kit."
-After you send them the money, they will send you this kit and refuse to pay you for the assembly work.
+The scammers will require you to pay them between

 Other wahm scams includes membership sites, business opportunity ebooks, and info-products (packages that contain ebooks, printed materials, and videos), which can be low quality and cost a high price.

 Avoiding work at home scams takes some patience and due diligence.
 However, if you follow these tips, you will lessen your chances of becoming a victim of fraud.